How to Wear a Bike Helmet? Avoid These Mistakes!

 Buy the Right Bicycle Helmet

-To wear a bicycle helmet properly, you have to buy the right one.
+You must buy the right bicycle helmet to wear it properly.
 If the helmet is too small or too big, it won’t fit you.

 So, before you buy a new bike helmet, you should ensure it is the right type and size.